Guusje12/testrepo/README.md

 # testrepo
-Test repository for Coursera "Getting started with Git and GitHub"
+Test repository for Coursera "Getting started with Git and GitHub".
+This is an exercise of week 1.